To make it possible to run VTEX IO scripts in non-IO VTEX stores, you must develop and release your own Scripts app.

 /scripts

-folder, delete the example files and save your own.ts
+folder, replace the example files with your own.ts

 /scripts